obiyoag/track_contents/track4.md

 Note that LGE, T2, and C0 are initially unaligned.
 The data published here come in two versions: one version has been pre-aligned using the [MvMM method](https://zmiclab.github.io/zxh/0/zxhproj), and another one has remained unaligned. **The test phase will be based on the version that has been aligned with the MvMM method.**

 ### Data Format
-Each CMR sequence for patients will be provided in the NIfTI format as follows:
+Each CMR sequence and gold standard label of patients will be provided in the NIfTI format as follows:
 - [Patient Identifier]_LGE.nii.gz
 - [Patient Identifier]_T2.nii.gz
 - [Patient Identifier]_C0.nii.gz
 - [Patient Identifier]_gd.nii.gz (gold standard label)

-## Metrics and Ranking
+## Metrics

-### Metrics

 The performance of scar and edema segmentation results will be evaluated by：
 - **Dice Similarity Coefficient (DSC)**